 - Then, cover the inside of each glass with condensed milk.

-- Add the syrups on the ice.
+- Add the syrups on top of the ice.

 - Cover the fruit with more condensed milk.

-For the syrup:
+For the Syrup:

-- Combine water, fruit pulp, and sugar in a small saucepan.
+- Combine the water, fruit pulp, and sugar in a small saucepan.
 Bring the mixture to a boil over medium-high heat.

 - Continue cooking the mixture until the sugar dissolves, and you have a thick mixture.
 Let the syrup cool in the refrigerator before using it.